 “This brilliant, beautifully written essay is the finest book I have ever read about Paris.
 Ever.
 Thank you, Luc Sante.” —Paul Auster

-“Nowadays, the old crowded, swarming, surly cities are at least half-forgotten.
-But in this great chronicle Luc Sante recalls when Paris was rougher, when the poor, the tough, the unregulated, the underworld, thrived there; maybe the city was also less rough, in that there was room for nearly everyone all the way down the social ladder.
-Hanging over The Other Paris is the contemporary curse of cities that perhaps hit Paris first, of cities that have become bland transnational stopping places for the privileged.
+“Nowadays, the old, crowded, swarming, surly cities are at least half-forgotten.
+But in this great chronicle, Luc Sante recalls when Paris was rougher, when the poor, the tough, the unregulated, the underworld, thrived there; maybe the city was also less rough, in that there was room for nearly everyone all the way down the social ladder.
+Hanging over The Other Paris is the contemporary curse that perhaps hit Paris first, of cities that have become bland transnational stopping places for the privileged.
 Magisterial as ever, Sante returns us to the flavor, texture, savor, shouts, and clashes of the bygone city.” —Rebecca Solnit

 “The Other Paris is a heartbreaking spectacle, immense in intellectual and political scope and emotional reach.
 Peopled by crooks and movie stars, gamblers and thinkers, the world's premier city of dreams is rendered, through Luc Sante's fine hand, historian's eye, and poet's heart, into a place we hardly knew-a world of hitherto unknown mysteries and realities.
 A grand journey in an epic work.” —Hilton Als